Bambam320/Jokeapp/README.md

 }
 ```

 #### The event listener below is used to save all jokes currently listed on the SPA to the local server.
 It retrieves all current jokes on the SPA and checks if there are any.
 If there are, a fetch API gets the current jokes saved in the local server and iterates over each joke on the SPA.
-For each joke, its ID is compared to all the id's on the server and if none are found, the save button of that joke has a click event simulated on it, passing it to a saveThisJoke() function with uses a fetch API with a post method to save jokes to the local server.
+For each joke, its ID is compared to all the id's on the server and if none are found, the save button of that joke has a click event simulated on it, passing it to a saveThisJoke() function which uses a fetch API with a post method to save jokes to the local server.

 ```js
 document.querySelector('#save_all_jokes').addEventListener('click', (e) => {